Release risk

 Is a release risk score enough?

 A score helps, but teams also need the reasoning behind it.
-Qualyn focuses on the verdict, evidence, and actions that would change the answer.
+Qualyn focuses on the call, the evidence, and the actions that would change the answer.

 How does AI-generated code affect release risk?